syncfusion-content/uwp-docs/uwp/Color-Palette/Swatches-and-Colors.md

 ---
 layout: post
-title: Navigation in UWP Color Palette control | Syncfusion®
+title: Navigation in UWP SfColorPalette | Syncfusion®
-description: Learn here all about Navigation support in Syncfusion® UWP Color Palette (SfColorPalette) control and more.
+description: Learn about the navigation support in the Syncfusion UWP SfColorPalette control, including swatches and color items.
 platform: uwp
 control: SfColorPalette
 documentation: ug
 ---

-# Navigation in UWP Color Palette (SfColorPalette)
+# Navigation in UWP SfColorPalette

 SfColorPalette have swatch buttons, which opens a collection of color items on click under a swatch.